 Two more wolves closed in on the student, attacking him five separate times before he was dragged down and killed.
 Disturbed snow at the site of each attack indicated that Carnegie had fought off his attackers multiple times before being overwhelmed.
 His death marked the first modern, recorded case of a person being killed by wild wolves in North America.

 Further investigations, however, cast doubts on the accepted theory that wolves were the culprit, despite the amount of evidence that seemed to indicate their responsibility.
-Bringing in noted carnivore biologist Paul Paquet, the investigation that Carnegie had been attacked and killed by a predatory animal, either by northern timber wolves or a black bear.
+Bringing in noted carnivore biologist Paul Paquet, the investigation established only that Carnegie had been attacked and killed by a predatory animal, either by northern timber wolves or a black bear.
 However, it failed to establish a specific culprit, indicating that evidence for a wolf attack was largely circumstantial, and that some aspects of the incident more closely resembled a bear attack.
 Further evidence was confounded by search and recovery efforts.

 Investigators and subsequent researchers continue to draw a blank on which species was ultimately responsible.
 Proponents of a bear attack point out that the body was dragged some distance, a behaviour common in bears but not wolves.
 A bite mark on Carnegie’s calf was described as indistinguishable from that of a black bear, although other researchers considered it reminiscent of the hamstringing bites used by wolves to hobble large prey.